NEW: Russia says it fired 26 missiles from Caspian Sea into Syria

 Wednesday also appeared to mark new and closer military cooperation between Russia and the embattled Syrian regime of President Bashar al-Assad.

-If the report is correct, it could offer fresh evidence that Russia’s primary goal is propping up al-Assad rather than fighting terrorism.
+The report appeared to offer fresh evidence that Russia’s primary goal is propping up al-Assad rather than fighting terrorism.

 Even as its ships and warplanes conducted fresh strikes, Russia said it was willing to cooperate with the United States in carrying out attacks in Syria.